Employment and HR

 For which employees is the employment contract relevant?

-The standard employment contract is relevant for most:
+The standard employment contract is relevant for most non-senior:

 Links to employment legislation and industrial agreements

 Most employer/employee relationships are covered by the Fair Work Act 2009 (Cth) (including the National Employment Standards (NES)) and other industrial awards or agreements.
 You need to know which of these apply to your organisation.
-To understand the obligations that apply to your organisation, see:
+To assist you in understanding the obligations that may apply to your organisation, see:

 Also, you can call the Fair Work Infoline on 13 13 94 between 8am-5.30pm local time, Monday-Friday.